 - Native people continue to be disenfranchised through inadequate access to voter polls.
 In a country where your vote is your voice, this effectively silences native voices and excludes their needs from political agendas and allocations of resources.
 Without sufficient resources, a people can barely survive, let alone culturally thrive.

 - Threats to the Indian Child Welfare Act keep alive the possibility that well into the 21st century, native children will continue to be removed from native families.
-This effectively eliminates native children’s ability to learn about their cultures and to carry on cultural practices.
+This dramatically decreases native children’s ability to learn about their cultures and to carry on cultural practices.

 - Continued violations of treaties in the construction of pipelines and other energy infrastructure disrupt native people’s access to clean water and healthy fish and game.
 Often the choices native people are left with are to assimilate their diets to that of an average U.S. American, which results in disproportionately high rates of diabetes among native nations, or to eat and drink from their locale, subjecting themselves to various toxins and carcinogens that can be passed on in utero and through breast milk.

 These are just a few examples of how settler colonialism continues to function in the U.S. today.
 These tactics are much more subtle than 19th century “Indian Wars.”
-However, there remains a strategy and structure to the way in which native people and native cultures continue to be erased, assimilated, “diluted,” or otherwise replaced – even in the year 2020.
+However, there remain parallels to the way native people and native cultures continue to be erased, assimilated, “diluted,” or otherwise replaced – even in the year 2021.